Kiefer's Wager: John Hutchinson

 6 Benjamin Buchloh, A Note on Gerhard Richter’s October 18, 1977, in October, No. 48, p.
 100.

 7 Kiefer's symbolism has been interpreted differently by critics.
-In a conversation with the author, the artist himself emphasized that his symbols could not be clearly deciphered.
+The artist himself emphasized in a conversation with the author that his symbols are not meant to be unambiguously deciphered.

 8 Paul Ricoeur, Hermeneutics and the Human Sciences, cited in Richard Kearney, Modern Movements in European Philosophy, Manchester 1986, p.
 99.